vk-cs/docs-public/docs/en/tools-for-using-services/terraform/use-cases/mlplatform/deploymlflow/deploymlflow.md

 ## Delete unused resources

-If you no longer need Terraform resources, delete them:
+If you no longer need the Terraform resources, delete them:

 1. Open the directory that contains the Terraform configuration files.
 1. Run the command: